bennyhuo/rx-marbles/docs/syntax.md

 Please note that its the time-advance `.` padding character that is used to define when each inner timeline has its starting point on the main timeline.

-# Groupped items
+# Grouped items
-Some reactive operators do emit groupped versions of items collected.
+Some reactive operators do emit grouped versions of items collected.
 The marbles generator supports such case by using pair of '{}' around individual timeline values.

 Example:

-	marble groupped
+	marble grouped
 	{
 		source foo:		+-{1,2}-{3,4,5}-{6,7}-|
 	}